MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

 - You might not have the Azure Information Protection unified labeling client [installed](install-unifiedlabelingclient-app.md).

-- If you don't see a **Sensitivity** button on the ribbon, but do see a **Protect** button with labels instead, you have the Azure Information Protection client (classic) installed and not the Azure Information Protection unified labeling client.
+- If you don't see a **Sensitivity** button on the ribbon, but do see a **Protect** button with labels instead, you have the Azure Information Protection classic client installed and not the Azure Information Protection unified labeling client.
 [More information](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)

 ##### Is the label that you expect to see not displayed?